It is the glory of God to conceal a matter;

 to search out a matter is the glory of kings.

 Secret codes and puzzles have captivated the human intellect since the beginning of recorded time.
 From the riddle of the Sphinx in Homer’s Odyssey to Dan Brown’s The Da Vinci Code, people retain a persistent fascination for riddles, ciphers, and secrets of various kinds.
 Towering intellects like Sir Isaac Newton succumbed to their irresistible allure.
 After laying down the major laws of physics, he dedicated the bulk of his adult life to studying the Bible in search of secret codes and messages.
 Blaise Pascal was another great mind who shared Newton's perspective, for he confessed, “The Old Testament is a cipher.”

-The celebrated English composer Sir Edward Elgar was also fascinated by riddles, ciphers, anagrams and puzzles.
-In 1897 he wrote an enciphered message to Dora Penny that proved unbreakable until Tim Roberts cracked it in May 2009.
+The celebrated English composer Sir Edward Elgar was also fascinated by riddles, ciphers, anagrams, and puzzles.
+In 1897 he wrote an enciphered message to Dora Penny that proved unbreakable.
 Known as the Dorabella cipher, it merits mention in works of fiction such as Dan Brown’s The Lost Symbol and Terry Brennan’s The Sacred Cipher.
 Words, numbers, and symbols can be used to create secret messages, and so too can musical notes.
 Dora Penny was the subject of Variation X in Elgar’s famous Enigma Variations Opus 36 composed in 1898-99.
-Known under the subtitle Dorabella (taken from a character in Mozart’s opera Cozì van Tutte), Variation X also contains a secret—a missing melody—one that has baffled experts for over a century.
+Known under the subtitle Dorabella (taken from a character in Mozart’s opera Cozì van Tutte), Variation X also contains a secret — an absent principal Theme — one that has baffled experts for over a century.